Investor survey results: Upcoming trends in social startups – TechCrunch

 - Eva Casanova, Day One Ventures

-Stay tuned next week for a followup article from these investors detailing their thoughts on social investing in the COVID-19 era.
+Stay tuned next week for a follow-up article from these investors detailing their thoughts on social investing in the COVID-19 era.

 Olivia Moore & Justine Moore, CRV

-What trends are you most excited in social from an investing perspective?
+What trends are you most excited about in social from an investing perspective?

 First, it’s worth noting that consumer social is very hard to predict.
 Unlike enterprise software, there’s no rational buyer, and the things that take off can seem “random” or dumb.
 Startups that see huge success in this space are often pioneering a new feature or way of communicating that hasn’t existed before.
 Any VC who claims to know what the “next big thing” in consumer social will look like should probably go build it themselves!